MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-prep.md

 - As much as possible, use access points and routers from a single manufacturer to avoid further congesting the radio-spectrum.
 - Ensure wireless equipment is installed in a way that reduces or eliminates interference from objects and other equipment.
 - Ensure the wireless network shows strong signal strength (Wi-Fi signal showing full bars is preferred) on Teams Rooms and other device screens.
-- Default to prioritizing 5 GHz coverage for devices to optimize for higher bandwidth.
+- Default to prioritizing 5-GHz coverage for devices to optimize for higher bandwidth.
-- Enable band steering to ensure that 5 GHz is always given more priority when sharing the same network name (SSID) as 2.4 GHz.
+- Enable band steering to ensure that 5-GHz is always given more priority when sharing the same network name as 2.4-GHz.
 - Keep wireless channel utilization below 50%.
 - Keep access point and router firmware up to date with the latest firmware versions and hot fixes.
 - Verify that Teams Rooms devices and at least one access point see each other with a signal strength of -60 dBm or better.
 A dBm value closer to zero is preferred.
 Follow your equipment manufacturer's recommendations.
 - Implement QoS whenever possible to allow monitoring and resolution of issues in real time.

-For additional best practices specific to your wireless network hardware, check your manufacturer's documentation.
+For more best practices specific to your wireless network hardware, check your manufacturer's documentation.

 You can also troubleshoot wireless network issues using the wireless network report built into Windows 10.
 For more information, see [Analyze the wireless network report - Microsoft Support](https://support.microsoft.com/windows/analyze-the-wireless-network-report-76da0daa-1db2-6049-d154-7bb679eb03ed).